Promoting positive relationships, and family well-being for parents of children aged 0-12 years

-• Understand how to improve their families health and well-being
+• improve their family’s health and well-being

-• Incorporate active play and physical activities into their day
+• incorporate active play and physical activities into their day

-• Maintain positive mental health and self-esteem
+• maintain positive mental health and self-esteem

-• Establish good routines for sleep
+• establish good routines for sleep and rest

-• Set up rules around technology use at home
+• set up rules around technology use at home

 “The Healthy Families Programme is relevant to all areas of modern family life.
 The issues that parents look for most support with are routines, screen-time, mealtimes and establishing good sleep patterns for their kids.
 The Healthy Families Programme answers all of these concerns and gives parents the tools to address these issues in a positive manner.”